Tuesday, November 24, 2015

 Sticks and stones

 From the outside, your home looks awesome.
+Wish it was real!!

-But on the inside it's a bit bare, so obviously furnished by a guy!
+But on the inside, it's a bit bare, so obviously furnished by a guy!

 A game with character

-Okay, it's time for some screenshots from this bizarre, yet enthralling, adventure game...
+It's time for some screenshots from this bizarre, yet enthralling, adventure game...

 Aesthetics